-Which Stata is right for you?
+Which Stata is right for me?

-Stata/MP is the fastest and largest version of Stata.
+Stata/MP is the fastest and largest edition of Stata.
 Virtually any current computer can take advantage of the advanced multiprocessing of Stata/MP.
 This includes the Intel i3, i5, i7, i9, Xeon, and Celeron, and AMD multi-core chips.
 On dual-core chips, Stata/MP runs 40% faster overall and 72% faster where it matters, on the time-consuming estimation commands.
 With more than two cores or processors, Stata/MP is even faster.

 Stata/MP, Stata/SE, and Stata/IC all run on any machine, but Stata/MP runs faster.
 You can purchase a Stata/MP license for up to the number of cores on your machine (maximum is 64).
 For example, if your machine has eight cores, you can purchase a Stata/MP license for eight cores, four cores, or two cores.

-Stata/MP can also analyze more data than any other flavor of Stata.
+Stata/MP can also analyze more data than any other edition of Stata.
 Stata/MP can analyze 10 to 20 billion observations given the current largest computers, and is ready to analyze up to 1 trillion observations once computer hardware catches up.

 Stata/IC allows datasets with as many as 2,048 variables and 2 billion observations.
 Stata/IC can have at most 798 independent variables in a model.